Tax Strategies

 2. Maximize Deductions

-3. Contractor vs. Employee
+3. Contractor vs. Employee Planning

-4. Depreciation Schedule
+4. Depreciation Planning

-5. Business Structure
+5. Business Structure Review

 6. Tax Credits